 Although it’s almost time to say goodbye to some of our favorite seasonal fruits, it is also time to welcome in new fruits that are sure to excite all of us and help us fill the void left by our departing favorites.
 I can think of no more anticipated or demanded fall fruit than the now famous Honeycrisp apple.
 The Honeycrisp apple has taken the industry by storm and is still one of the most in-demand fruits of the year.
 Our first arrivals are usually in the second week of September and come from Washington state first; later they come from Michigan.

-With the entire Michigan apple crop almost totally wiped out last year, we should have a great crop this year.
+The Michigan crop has seen some poor harvests in the recent past, but we anticipate a great crop this year.
 Typically, apple trees will overproduce following years with no fruit production.
 So even though demand is extremely high for Honeycrisp, we are hearing that costs should be slightly reduced this year.
 As we travel into my favorite Michigan season, stay on the lookout for the changes we are making here at Nino’s.
 And be sure to take advantage of all of our seasonal opportunities.